 13. Cruise Langebaan Lagoon

 Langebaan Lagoon is the only tidal lagoon in South Africa and protects 30% of South Africa’s saltmarshes.
 Thousands of Palaearctic migrant waders travel to the lagoon in the summer months when they are not breeding.
 The waders comb the mudflats for tiny molluscs and other organisms.

 The marine fauna of the lagoon includes 400 invertebrate species, 29 bony fish species, and 12 shark and ray species.
 Important recreational and commercial linefish species such as white stumpnose, Geelbek, snoek, and yellowtail use the lagoon as a refuge and many fishes depend on it as a nursery area.

 Explore the many rock pools along the seashore at Tsaarsbank!

 15. Fauna And Flora Hot Spot

-West Coast National Park as some would say is a true hub for natural diversity, you can spot anything from Cape Mountain Zebra, Cape (small) grey mongoose to the Great White Pelican, Black Harrier and Puff adder, and Caracals.
-Fauna and flora forms a huge part of every ecosystem, and without the interaction between the two there wouldn’t be life on earth.
+West Coast National Park as some would say is a true hub for natural diversity, you can spot anything from Cape Mountain Zebra, Cape (small) grey mongoose to the Great White Pelican, Black Harrier, and Puff adder, and Caracals.
+Fauna and flora form a huge part of every ecosystem, and without the interaction between the two, there wouldn’t be life on earth.

 Mammals also abound and, apart from eland, you could also see springbok, kudu, gemsbok and the rare mountain zebra.
 In summer hundreds of tortoises patrol the flowering land in search of food.
 Although they have long since gone from the area, lions and elephants used to roam during the Dutch East India Company (VOC) period in the 17th century.